yjdy/Multitask-Optimization-Recommendation-Library/README.md

 ```

 > Thanks to the excellent code repository [Multitask-Recommendation-Library](https://github.com/easezyc/Multitask-Recommendation-Library), [NashMTL](https://github.com/AvivNavon/nash-mtl) and [FAMO](https://github.com/Cranial-XIX/FAMO)!
-> Multitask-Optimization-Recommendation-Library is released under the Apache License 2.0, some codes are modified from FAMO and Multitask-Recommendation-Library, which are released under the Apache License 2.0 and MIT License, respectively.
+> MTOReclib is released under the Apache License 2.0, some codes are modified from FAMO and Multitask-Recommendation-Library, which are released under the Apache License 2.0 and MIT License, respectively.